ytopt-team/ytopt/docs/tutorials/convolution-2d/tutorial-convolution-2d-const.md

     def plotValues(self, dictVal, inputfile, outputfile):
         with open(inputfile, "r") as f1:
             buf = f1.readlines()
-            param = "" #string to hold the parameters in case we cuda is used global cuda
-            cuda = False
-            for line in buf: #check if we are using cuda.
-If yes, collect the parameters. if "POLYBENCH_2D_ARRAY_DECL_CUDA" or "POLYBENCH_3D_ARRAY_DECL_CUDA" or "POLYBENCH_1D_ARRAY_DECL_CUDA"in line: cuda = True

         with open(outputfile, "w") as f2:
             for line in buf: